MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ---
 # Upgrading Reports

+This article discusses changes to the report platform introduced in Business Central 2022 release wave 1 (version) and their effect on upgrading from version 19 and earlier.

 ## Updates to Business Central report platform (version 20)

 Version 20 introduces a new report rendering model.
 Previously, report rendering was done by the application.
 Now, by default, report rendering is done by the platform.
 In support of this new model, various changes have been made, including: